 - Avoid letting your dog urinate on the unit (see quiz below).

 If I'm quite honest with myself, I know things can be easier to put off that I'm told to do when I don't understand why I'm being told to do them.
 Let me help take away the ability to procrastinate by informing you of why these things are important.

 How Can Your A/C be Maintained if You Can't Get to It?

 Interesting HVAC Knowledgeview quiz statistics

 Why It's Important to Maintain Your Air Conditioners and Heat Pumps

 The heating and cooling produced by air conditioners and heat pumps is based directly on the temperature/pressure relationship of the gas inside the system.
 The changing of the gas to a liquid, liquid to gas, and circulation of it is what ultimately impacts the air temperature in your home.
-Any changes in the required temperature/pressure relationship will adversely affect the systems efficiency and function.
+Any changes in the required temperature/pressure relationship will adversely affect the efficiency and function of the system.